samwilliamsprojects/StreamlinedPokerSolver/README.md

 flop_decision_oop.py is the module for the player out of position

 # bb_profits_per_hand.ipynb
 This module will analyze your profits per hand.
 Just download your Bovada or Ignition hand histories and move to this directory.
-Rename it to hands, and change the file path in the bb_profits_per_hand notebook.
+Change the file path in the bb_profits_per_hand notebook near the top.
 Run all cells and you will see a dataframe of your hands with their ev in big blinds.